iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > Handy app.
 But why is the CCW permit not included?
 All other Colorado ID is.<br> :date: __2021-04-17 15:18:52__

 > Great App!
 But, periodically wont let me log in.<br> :date: __2021-04-09 00:38:49__

-> Needs to be able to add antique vehicles.
-Can't seem to add vehicles with Horseless Carriage plates.<br> :date: __2021-04-05 18:10:09__

-> As a web/app developer myself, I was pleasantly surprised at the ease of use.
-The UI/UX is solid.
-The digital ID works perfectly.<br> :date: __2021-04-01 23:30:04__

-> Works well.
-Good list of resourses<br> :date: __2021-02-21 23:45:41__